celer-network/goCeler-oss/test/manual/README.md

 ## 1. Set up tools and environment

-- Make sure Geth is installed
+- Make sure you have [geth](https://geth.ethereum.org/docs/install-and-build/installing-geth) and go (version 1.13+) installed.
 - There are two storage options: SQLite3 and CockroachDB.
 Install CockroachDB if you plan to use it.
 - Set environment variable `GOCELER` to your local goCeler repo path.
 - Run **`go build $GOCELER/tools/osp-cli`** to build to OSP CLI tool, read the [CLI command reference](../../tools/osp-cli/README.md).